-Let’s be realistic though: diabetic foot creams do not exist!
+Let’s be realistic: diabetic lotions & foot creams do not exist!
 It’s nothing more than a marketing name.
 Like one cream could cure all diabetes-related skin and foot problems at once?
-Rather, the best foot cream depends on what foot problem you have.
-It does not take a genius to understand that you don’t need the same foot cream if you suffer from diabetic neuropathy foot pain, very dry skin, calluses, blisters, fungal infections, cracked heels, itchy skin, or foot ulcers.
+It does not take a genius to understand that you don’t need the same cream or lotion whether you suffer from diabetic neuropathy foot pain, severely dry skin, calluses, blisters, fungal infections, cracked heels, itchy skin, or foot ulcers.

 Diabetic feet are very fragile.
 Seek your doctor’s advice before applying anything on your feet!

 Gold Bond’s Ultimate Diabetic Skin Relief Foot Cream is a best seller and it’s highly recommended by foot professionals.
 It’s been specially formulated for diabetic skins.
 The intensive formula provides long-lasting moisturising effects.
 It’s non greasy and absorbs very quickly.
 Plus, the aloe vera extract has great soothing effect against irritations and diabetes-related discomforts.

 Gold Bond proudly advertises that “9 out of 10 people with diabetes saw skin improvement within an hour” after using its diabetic foot cream.
 Definitely worth the try!